Assistance programs in Benton County Washington.

-The Salvation Army - Richland serves residents of Kennewick and Benton County.
+The Salvation Army Tri City corps is at 310 N 4th Ave, Pasco, WA 99301, and it serves Richland, Kennewick and Benton County.
 Their assistance programs help the young, elderly, low income, seniors, and others in the area.
-Some of the programs and resources they offer include Rental & Utility Bill Assistance, access to a Food Bank, Christmas Food and Toy Assistance, Furniture, Appliance, and Clothing, Coats for Kids, and much more.
-Call the Salvation Army at 547-2138, or click more details.
+Some of the programs and resources they offer include Rental & Utility Bill Assistance as well as access to a free Food Bank.
+There is also Christmas Food and free Toy Assistance, Furniture, Appliance and Clothing vouchers.
+More on free clothing banks near you.

 People For People's offers a job program that serves low income, unemployed, and economically disadvantaged adults.
 The organization helps people that are wanting to obtain or upgrade job-related skills and employment.
 Get help finding a job, or improving your career.
 (509) 248-6726